ros-tooling/cross_compile/README.md

     1. Create a Docker image that has `rosdep`
     1. Run the `rosdep` image against your target workspace to output a script that describes how to install its dependencies
 1. Create "sysroot image" that has everything needed for building target workspace
-    1. Use a base image for the target architecture
+    1. Use a base image for the target architecture (aarch64, armhf, ...)
     1. Install build tools (compilers, cmake, colcon, etc)
     1. Run the dependency installer script collected in Step 1 (if dependency list hasn't changed since last run, this uses the Docker cache)
 1. Build